Teddy's protégés – school scholarships around the Anne Namuddu Motherhouse in Masaka

 Stephen, Gorreth and Lovisa"

-Just a few weeks later, we were able to implement this idea together.
-Since 29 July 2025, a sturdy tent has been standing on the premises of the facility.
-Stephen, Gorreth and Lovisa, but above all the children, are delighted.
-The first lessons and the morning breakfast together have already been held in the spacious tent.
-A reason for renewed smiles from these children and their mothers, who had so little to smile about before they came to this wonderful Smiling Angels facility.
+Just a few weeks later, we were able to put this idea into practice together.
+Since 29 July 2025, a sturdy tent has now been standing on the centre’s grounds.
+Stephen, Gorreth and Lovisa – but above all the children – are delighted.
+The first lessons and the morning breakfast together have already taken place in the spacious tent.
+This has brought smiles back to the faces of these children and their mothers, who had so little to smile about before they came to this wonderful Smiling Angels centre.